Where We Work

 Many communities in Sudan experience sub-standard water quality and insufficient quantity—17.3 million people lack access to basic drinking water, while about 24 million lack access to proper sanitation facilities.
 Influxes of refugees and internally displaced persons (IDPs) frequently strain host communities and camp water-collection and sanitation systems.
 By expanding access to clean water, creating proper waste-disposal systems and providing safe sanitation facilities, we restore and protect healthy living conditions.

-In Sudan, we implement WASH activities as part of health and nutrition interventions.
-These include:
+In Sudan, we implement WASH activities as part of health and nutrition interventions, including:

-• creation of waste disposal facilities and safe practices;
+• creating waste disposal facilities and safe practices;

-• construction and rehabilitation of drainage canals and latrines; and
+• constructing and rehabilitating drainage canals and latrines; and

-• improvement of WASH, as well as infection prevention and control, in health facilities.
+• improving WASH and infection prevention and control in health facilities.

-In 2023, we constructed or rehabilitated 12 water points for IDPs and vulnerable host communities and reached 57,791 people with information about the need for safe hygiene practices and other WASH activities.
+In 2024, we constructed or rehabilitated 55 water points for internally displaced people and host communities, and reached 296,398 people with information about the need for safe hygiene practices and other WASH activities.

 Mental Health and Psychosocial Support

-To help meet increasing needs related to escalating violence, International Medical Corps launched its first GBV prevention and response programme in Sudan in 2024.
-We partner with two women-led women’s rights organizations to make support services available for survivors of GBV and strengthen support and protection for women and girls at risk of violence.
-International Medical Corps recognizes the importance of individualized, survivor-centered care, including psychosocial support and safe referral to health services.
-The GBV team works closely with Health team, ensuring that survivors can access CMR and intimate partner violence (IPV) services.
-We also support local efforts to combat GBV and promote broader support for survivors through community engagement.
-International Medical Corps also contributes to the GBV sub-cluster working group to ensure that interventions are enhanced through inter-agency collaboration and cooperation.
+To help meet increasing needs related to escalating violence, International Medical Corps launched its first VAWG prevention and response programme in Sudan in 2024.
+We work with three local partners, two of which are women-led organisations, to provide comprehensive services for survivors of violence and to strengthen support and protection for those at risk of violence.
+International Medical Corps recognises the importance of individualised, survivor-centred care, including case management, psychosocial support and safe referral to health services.

 Capacity Building